sammoth/foo_out_pulse/README.md

 rate of the playback device.
 Pulseaudio supports changing the device sample rate to match the currently playing client even when running in shared mode using the `avoid-resampling` option, so this isn't optimal
-- foobar will have a generic device icon in the system mixer
+- foobar will have a generic device icon in the system mixer (the true tragedy)

 ## Setup